dimaip/dimaip.github.io/_posts/2015-11-15-react-neos.md

 - Editors love Neos
 - React is great even for static websites, and you should really dive into the world of universal apps by now
 - Don't be afraid of having a zoo of technology stacks on your project.
 Docker has your back covered!

+**Many thanks to Gerhard Boden for proof-reading and reviewing this article**